 I’ll keep you guys in the loop of fixes (and hopefully upgrades?) to the Monster.
 I definitely want to put a steering stabilizer on there.
 It’s going to be a process… again.

-If any of you would like to support my recovery and repair of the Monster- please buy something from the MotoLady shop!
+If any of you would like to support my recovery and repair of the Monster- feel free to donate some fuel!

 - The Monster Project archives

 - Let’s Talk A Minute About Motorcycle Safety Gear